 I decided that my earliest start time would be 10:00 am, and I try to finish teaching by 7:00 pm.
 It works nicely.
 Unless I have a late concert, I try to be in bed by 10:00pm.

 3. I can often work from home.

-Working from home is convenient, and it allows me to easily make healthy meals to support my dietary needs.
+Despite the fact that the pandemic demands it, working from home is convenient, and it allows me to easily make healthy meals to support my dietary needs.
 My work is close at hand as soon as I wake up, and it is nice to not have to drag a cello across town to teach!
 I am also available for deliveries, and I am able to quickly change my clothes, or be able to go straight to bed when I need to.